Presentation of the scheme

 History

-Since their creation, over a hundred winners have been honored by the Grands Prix de la Création de la Ville de Paris.
+Since their creation, more than a hundred winners have been honored by the Grands Prix de la Création de la Ville de Paris.
 Many of them are or have become big names in these sectors, such as Mathieu Lehanneur, Ronan Bouroullec, Inga Sempé or, more recently, Ionna Vautrin and 5.5 design studio for design; Pietro Seminelli, Tzuri Gueta, Sophie Dalla Rosa and Simone Pheulpin for arts and crafts; and Yiqing Yin, Christine Phung, Julien Fournié, Sakina M'Sa and Valentine Gauthier for fashion.

 Leading figures in design, fashion and crafts have also chaired the Grand Prix jury: Matali Crasset, Mathias Kiss, Hubert Barrière, India Mahdavi, Julien Fournié and, in 2021, Amélie Pichard, Laura Gonzales and Sam Baron.